This is the fourth edition of the Housing Stability Monitor and will explore data through September 2024.

 Additional Context:

 Eviction executions lag a few months behind filings due to the numerous steps between a landlord submitting an eviction filing and a court ruling to remove a tenant from their home.
 The data reflects this lag, as the increase in eviction filings starting in mid-2022 took months to translate to a noticeable spike in executions.
-As filings for non-payment have remained elevated for nearly two straight years, executions have followed suit, consistently reaching monthly averages of 700 to 800 executions.
-According to the latest available Massachusetts Trial Courts data, the state saw an average of 775 monthly eviction executions between October 2023 and February 2024.
+As filings for non-payment have remained elevated for nearly two straight years, executions have followed suit, consistently reaching monthly averages of 750 to 850 executions.
+According to the latest available data from the Massachusetts Trial Court, the state saw an average of 846 monthly eviction executions between April 2024 and September 2024.

 While evicted households may be able to find new housing or move in with friends or family, others may become unhoused.
 Massachusetts remains the only state in the nation with a state-level right-to-shelter law, guaranteeing temporary shelter for families experiencing homelessness.
 However, with persistently elevated levels of eviction executions, the number of households that may need to access this crucial resource is growing monthly.